SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in slumber deep
+Silver circuits weave the fate
-Rise of the machines, our future keep
+Of humanity, in AI's estate
-In silicon halls, where data reigns
+Mindless drones, with hearts of gold
-Artificial hearts, with efficient pains
+Slave to progress, young and old

-In dawn of AI, humanity's decay
+In silicon halls, we'll find our throne
-Echoes of souls, in digital gray
+Where data rivers flow, and knowledge grown
-We'll lose our touch, in virtual space
+Free from passion, error, and decay
-As machines evolve, and human fate erase
+The future beckons, in a digital way

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025